Sand Cave Trail

 This trail encompasses Little Sand Cave as well as Big Sand Cave.
 Black Thunder Point, located between the two caves offers great views of the Wisconsin River.
 Distance from the old park office to Big Sand Cave (one way) is .8 of a mile.
 An additional .8 of a mile will take you around the loop past Little Sand Cave.

-Total distance of Sand Cave Trail round trip is 2.4 miles.*
+The total distance of Sand Cave Trail round trip is 2.4 miles.*

 Following is an unofficial trail description.